joris-calvat/react-dual-range-slider/README.md

 # react-dual-range-slider

 The react dual range slider is a UI input designed to set a range of values.
+It works with mouse events for desktop and touch events for mobile devices.

 You can set the limits and the values by default.
 Lock a value to get a simple slider, or both to draw the range without any slider.